40+4, Art is not enough! Not Enough! or the Making of the Arts in Shanghai (‘80’s-2008). Artists interviews

 8. What do you believe in?

-9. During your career, when did you feel special, different, frustrated-and why?
+9. During your career, when did you feel special, different, frustrated?
+And why?

 Public